As you probably know, a well-planned event or surprise is likely to go wrong especially if you put a lot of effort into it.

 our relationship commitments will continue from the 16 FEB,

-we apologise for any inconvenience caused to our wives and girlfriends who might be hoping to be with us on Val’s day.
+we apologize for any inconvenience caused to our wives and girlfriends who might be hoping to be with us on Val’s day.

 Thanks for your understanding.”